syntropytcg/SOGParty/README.md

 - Asset limitation; only SOG card assets and BTC/BCY/XCP displayed
 - Standard high bid - low ask style market discovery
+- Allows comparing XCP, BTC, and BITCRYSTALS offers for each card in a single display
 - Card image associates with markets and wallet
 - Balances sort fixed with currencies (BTC, BCY, XCP) first with images
 - Non-focus on XCP currency, improved discovery of BTC/BCY markets